JesperBrink/Pron-Lang/README.md

 The Pron interpreter is written in The Go Programming Language.
 Therefore you will have to install Go before you can run Pron. **[Install Go](https://golang.org/dl/)**

 ### Installing
-You just download the git repository and run the main.go file with the folloing command:
+You just download the git repository and run the main.go file with the following command:
 ```text
 $ go run main.go
 ```
 This starts Pron in your terminal.
+You can stop it again by typing `quit`.
 If you want to execute a pron file, you just add the filename after the command:
 ```text
 $ go run main.go filename.pron
 ```